-For the case of Z500 in winter, the two models are close to each other for all the ten first EOFs.
-The correlation coefficients are all greater than 0.84.
-A very strong resemblance (correlation coefficient greater than 0.95) is found on the first five EOFs (Fig. 5).
-On the other hand, EOF3 has the lowest correlation coefficient (0.93) among the first five EOFs, but it is still greater than those for smaller scale modes (from EOF6 to EOF10) which have a coefficient around 0.90 (Fig. 5).
-For the first two EOFs which contribute nearly half of the variance to the physical field, RCM and GCM are extremely close to each other with a high correlation coefficient larger than 0.97 (Fig. 5).
-The trend line in Figure 5 clearly shows that the concomitance between the two models decreases from large scales to small scales.
+We can see that the two models are geneally close to each other for all the shown EOFs, with correlation coefficients all greater than 0.84.
+A very strong resemblance (correlation coefficient greater than 0.95) is found for the first five EOFs.
+EOF3 has the lowest correlation coefficient (0.93) among them, but it is still greater than those for smaller scale modes (from EOF6 to EOF10) which have a correlation coefficient around 0.90.
+For the first two EOFs which contribute nearly half of the total variance to the physical field, RCM and GCM are very close to each other with a correlation coefficient larger than 0.97.
+The trend line in Figure 5 clearly shows that the concomitance of synoptic sequences between the two models decreases from large scales to small scales.